OxfordUniversityGliding/ougc.org/index.md

 <div style="text-align: center; font-family: 'Georgia', serif;font-size: 1rem">
 <br>
-  We fly gliders &mdash aeroplanes without engines.
+  We fly gliders &mdash; aeroplanes without engines.
 Gliding is a beautiful, pure form of flight that harnesses the natural energy in the atmosphere.
 Launched into the sky at 70 mph, you will find it can be dramatic, challenging and exciting.
 On a good flying day, you could be soaring with the birds and among the clouds.

 <br>
 <br>